farhanaliali/websockets-with-nginx-ingress/README.md

-# Node.js WebSocket example in Docker
+# Node.js WebSocket example in kubernetes

-This is a small demo which demonstrates the use of WebSocket in Docker.
+This is a small demo which demonstrates the use of WebSocket in kubernetes.

 ## Steps